Get insider access

 2. Best Mid-Range Speaker For Parties

-If you're browsing the best party speakers on a tighter budget, the JBL PartyBox 110 might be for you.
+If you're planning a party on a tighter budget, the JBL PartyBox 110 might be for you.
 It's a smaller and more affordable cousin to the JBL PartyBox 310, and it comes with many of the same fun features and tools to amp up the energy at your next big event.
 Again, you get access to the JBL PartyBox app, where you'll find customization tools to switch up the colors and patterns for the RGB lights, as well as a graphic EQ and Bass Boost preset to change up its sound.
 Plus, the DJ and karaoke effects let you make the most of the included microphone and guitar inputs if you want to host a sing-a-long at your next party.

 Given its smaller size, this speaker doesn't get as loud as the PartyBox 310.
 Its low-frequency extension isn't as impressive, either, so you feel a touch less thump and rumble with bass-centric genres like EDM and hip-hop.
 That said, it's a small difference overall, and this party speaker still gets loud enough to fill larger and more open spaces with sound.
 Perhaps the biggest difference between the two devices comes down to their portability—while the 110 is smaller, it doesn't come with wheels or a telescopic handle for transport like the 310.
 Instead, you have to carry it with your hands.
 It's not ideal for everyone, but depending on your preferences, you may still find that this speaker is a better value overall.